Itokawa-Naoki/Aging_HSC/README.md

 # Epigenetic memories inscribed in chromatin accessibility in aged hematopoietic stem cells
 [![DOI](https://zenodo.org/badge/414846295.svg)](https://zenodo.org/badge/latestdoi/414846295)<br>
 Hematopoietic stem cells (HSCs) exhibit considerable cell-intrinsic changes with age.
 Here, we performed an integrated analysis of transcriptome(RNA-seq) and chromatin accessibility(ATAC-seq) of young and aged HSCs and downstream progenitors.
-All original data have been deposited in NCBI(https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE162662), and the codes used for the analyses are stored in this repository and Zenode (https://doi.org/10.5281/zenodo.5559419).
+All original data have been deposited in NCBI(https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE162662), and the codes used for the analyses are stored in this repository and Zenode.
 ## Environment
 CentOS 7
 Human Genome Center, the Institute of Medical Science, the University of Tokyo